-3-Card Poker is one of the most popular table games of all time.
-It’s easy to learn and to play, and that’s just what inventor Derek Webb of Prime Table Games had in mind in the early 1990’s when he first designed the game.
+3-card poker is one of the most popular table games of all time.
+It’s easy to learn and to play, and that’s just what inventor Derek Webb had in mind in the early 1990s when he first designed the game.
 Webb was a poker player who wanted to offer a poker-style table game to compete with blackjack.
 His idea was to design a game that went fast, like other table games, but also had large payoffs.
-In 1994 he introduced the game at the Grand Casino Gulfport in Mississippi, and it is now played in casinos all over the world.

-In addition, the game is very popular at online casinos because the house odds are relatively low for a game that can pay as high as 50-1 for a Mini-Royal and 40-1 for other straight flush hands.
-Shuffle Entertainment now owns the game with more than 1700 tables found in casinos around the globe.
-Video games are also offered.
+The game is very popular at online casinos because the house odds are relatively low for a game that can pay as high as 50-1 for a Mini-Royal and 40-1 for other straight flush hands.

-3-Card Poker is a house-banked game played with a regular deck of 52 cards, no joker or wild cards are used.
-At the casino, the game is dealt on a standard-size blackjack table.
-At online casinos the game can be found under “Table Games.”
-In either setting the player plays against the house on the Ante and Raise wagers, but an optional wager called the “Pair Plus” pays anytime the player is dealt a hand of one-pair or higher.
+3-card poker is a house-banked game played with a regular deck of 52 cards.
+No joker or wild cards are used.
+At a land-based casino, the game is dealt with a standard-size blackjack table.
+And at online casinos, the game can be found under the tab labeled “Table Games.”
+In either setting, the player plays against the house on the ‘Ante’ and ‘Raise’ wagers, but an optional wager called the ‘Pair Plus’ pays any time the player is dealt a hand of one-pair or higher.

 Regardless of whether the player wins the hand or not, or the dealer qualifies or not, the house pays a bonus on three player hands: a straight (1 to 1), three of a kind (4 to 1), and a straight flush (5 to 1).
-Some online casinos have a slightly higher payoff for the ante bonus, so check your site and choose the best game!
+Some online casinos have a slightly higher payoff for the ante bonus, so check what your site offers and choose the best game.

 After placing the Ante bet and seeing their cards, the player must fold their hand and lose their wager, or place a matching wager in the Raise circle.
 All cards are dealt face down, so no dealer cards are exposed to help the player, but since the dealer only qualifies to “win” or “beat the player” when their hand is at least queen high, the player should raise with any hand of queen-8-4 or higher.